FidelusAleksander/ghcertified/content/questions/foundations/question-032.md

 ---
 archetype: "questions"
 title: "Question 032"
-question: "Your project requires appropriate hardware to run and you decided to use GitHub Codespaces.
-Can you customize the machine type and the amount of CPU cores that will be allocated to your Codespace?"
+question: "Your project requires appropriate hardware to run.
+Can you customize the amount of CPU cores that will be allocated to your GitHub Codespace environment?"
 draft: false
 ---